Join NMB to explore, honour and preserve your family history with Tracing Our Roots/Routes.

 Gherdai Hassell, Bermudian artist

 Hassell’s new body of work draws on the theme of genealogy and incorporates archival photographs.
-Expect provocative collages and a large scale installation.WATCH RECORDING BOOK YOUR VISIT
+Her provocative collages and a large scale installation explores ancestry, cultural identity, memory and time and focuses on her own discovery of her family history, which she can trace back to West Africa.

 We invite you to share your personal story and photographs.
 Help us connect with the past and each other.
 This project will be displayed online and on the walls of the Museum.